ACE-Responder/rpcfirewall-extended-telemetry/README.md

 ![](https://assets.aceresponder.com/meta/rpc-telemetry.png)

+An in-depth explanation for this tool and the telemetry it provides can be found [here](https://www.aceresponder.com/blog/disrupting-offensive-rpc).

 This is an experimental fork of RPC Firewall that hooks NdrpServerOutInit and extracts the unmarshalled data in `_MIDL_STUB_MESSAGE->StackTop`.
 It adds an additional field to the RPCFW event type 3 that:

 * Resolves well known interfaces and OpNums to their common name